starsite/FileMaker-Swift/README.md

 # SwiftFM

 SwiftFM is a Swift wrapper for working with the FileMaker Data API.
+Swift 4 or later required.

 ---

 ### 🚨 FileMaker v19

-I'm not FBA, so I don't know yet what might have been changed or added in the upcoming v19 Data API.
-Once v19 is released, I'll have a look at it and update the repo as needed.
+I'm not FBA, so I just got my hands on the v19 Data API.
+Looking at it right now an will update the repo as needed.
 Thanks!

 ---

 ### Overview

-Swift 4.2 and Xcode 9.4 (or later) required.
-Supported up to Swift 5.1 and Xcode 11.2.1

 This `README.md` is aimed at FileMaker devs who want to integrate the Data API into their Xcode projects.
 Each function is paired with an example.
 Everything shown below is part of the `DataAPI.swift` class, in this repo.